genn-team/genn/README.md

 ## Simulating a new model

 The sample projects listed above are already quite highly integrated examples.
-If one was to use the library for GPU code generation of their own model, the following would be done:
+If one was to use the library to develop a new C++ model, the following would be done:

-1. The model in question is defined in a file, say `Model1.cc`.
+1. The neuronal network of interest is defined in a model definition file, e.g. ``Example1.cc``.

+2. Within the the model definition file ``Example1.cc``, the following tasks need to be completed:

-2. This file needs to
+    1. The GeNN file ``modelSpec.h`` needs to be included,
-	- include `modelSpec.h`
+        ```c++
+        #include "modelSpec.h"
+        ```

+    2. The values for initial variables and parameters for neuron and synapse populations need to be defined, e.g.
+        ```c++
+        NeuronModels::PoissonNew::ParamValues poissonParams(
+        10.0);      // 0 - firing rate
+        ```
+        would define the (homogeneous) parameters for a population of Poisson neurons [^2].
+        [^2]: The number of required parameters and their meaning is defined by the neuron or synapse type.
+Refer to the [User manual](https://genn-team.github.io/genn/documentation/4/html/dc/d05/UserManual.html) for details.
+We recommend, however, to use comments like in the above example to achieve maximal clarity of each parameter's meaning.

+        If heterogeneous parameter values are required for a particular population of neurons (or synapses), they need to be defined as "variables" rather than parameters.
+See the [User manual](https://genn-team.github.io/genn/documentation/4/html/dc/d05/UserManual.html) for how to define new neuron (or synapse) types and the [Variable initialisation](https://genn-team.github.io/genn/documentation/4/html/d4/dc6/sectVariableInitialisation.html) section for more information on initialising these variables to hetererogenous values.

-	- contains the model's definition in the form of a function `void modelDefinition(NNmodel &model)`  (`MBody1.cc`) shows a typical example)
+    c)  The actual network needs to be defined in the form of a function ``modelDefinition`` [^3], i.e.
+        ```c++
+        void modelDefinition(ModelSpec &model);
+        ```
+        [^3]: The name ``modelDefinition`` and its parameter of type ``ModelSpec&`` are fixed and cannot be changed if GeNN is to recognize it as a model definition.

+    d)  Inside ``modelDefinition()``, The time step ``DT`` needs to be defined, e.g.
+        ```c++
+        model.setDT(0.1);
+        ```
+        \note
+        All provided examples and pre-defined model elements in GeNN work with units of mV, ms, nF and uS.
+However, the choice of units is entirely left to the user if custom model elements are used.

+   [MBody1.cc](userproject/MBody1_project/model/MBody1.cc) shows a typical example of a model definition function.
+In its core it contains calls to ``ModelSpec::addNeuronPopulation`` and ``ModelSpec::addSynapsePopulation`` to build up the network.
+For a full range of options for defining a network, refer to the [User manual](https://genn-team.github.io/genn/documentation/4/html/dc/d05/UserManual.html).

-3. The programmer defines their own modeling code along similar lines as `MBody1Sim.cc`, etcetera.
+3. The programmer defines their own "simulation" code similar to the code in [MBody1Sim.cc](userproject/MBody1_project/model/MBody1Sim.cc).
 In this code,

-	- they define input patterns (e.g. for Poisson neurons like in the example)
+    1. They can manually define the connectivity matrices between neuron groups.
+        Refer to the \ref subsect34 section for the required format of connectivity matrices for dense or sparse connectivities.

+    2. They can define input patterns or individual initial values for neuron and / or synapse variables.
+        \note
+        The initial values or initialisation "snippets" given in the ``modelDefinition`` are automatically applied.

-	- they use `stepTime();` to run one time step on whatever backend the model was built using.
+    3. They use ``stepTime()`` to run one time step on either the CPU or GPU depending on the options passed to genn-buildmodel.

-	- they use functions like `copyStateFromDevice();` etcetera to obtain results from GPU calculations.
+    4. They use functions like ``copyStateFromDevice()`` etc to transfer the results from GPU calculations to the main memory of the host computer for further processing.

-	- the simulation code is then produced in the following two steps: `genn-buildmodel.[sh|bat] ./modelFile.cc` and `make clean && make`
+    5. They analyze the results.
+In the most simple case this could just be writing the relevant data to output files.

 For more details on how to use GeNN, please see [documentation](http://genn-team.github.io/genn/).